karan-v/datasciencecoursera/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 Files
-CodeBook.md a code book that describes the variables, the data, and any transformations or work that has been performed to clean up the data.

 run_analysis.R performs the data preparation or the preprocessing and then followed by 5 steps required as described in the course project’s instructions:
 Merges the training and the test sets to create one data set.